8 cases when solar might be a bad investment

 It may sound like a scam, but it isn’t: through a lease or power purchase agreement, it’s possible to pay nothing up front for a solar PV system, and save money every month on your utility bill.
 There are caveats, however, as outlined in our article on how to buy a solar system and also in this report by Consumer Reports.

-The main issue with a PPA or lease is if you sell your home before the contract term is up, which on average is 20 years.
+But a big issue with a PPA or lease is if you sell your home before the contract term is up, which on average is 20 years.
 If you do sell, you’ll have to convince the home buyers to take over the contract.
 While solar is becoming more mainstream every day, it’s always possible that a future home buyer won’t want the panels on their home and will refuse to take over the contract.
 If they refuse, you will have to buy out the lease or PPA and have the panels removed.

 The cost of that might be thousands of dollars, and could negate the savings you’ve earned from having solar.